Opendigitalradio/ODR-AudioEnc/README.md

-The main tool is the *odr-audioenc* encoder, which can read audio from a file (raw or wav), from an ALSA source, from JACK or using libVLC, and encode to a file, a pipe, or to a ZeroMQ output compatible with ODR-DabMux.
+The main tool is the *odr-audioenc* encoder, which can read audio from a file (raw or wav), from an ALSA source, from JACK or using libVLC, and encode to a file, a pipe, to a ZeroMQ or EDI output compatible with ODR-DabMux.

 The libVLC input allows the encoder to use all inputs supported by VLC, and therefore also webstreams and other network sources.